baskerville/bspwm/README.md

     magnetise COR
         Move all the fences toward the given corner.

+    send_to_monitor MONITOR_NAME
+        Send the focused window to the given monitor.

     send_to DESKTOP_NAME
         Send the focused window to the given desktop.